Miserlou/RJModules/README.md

 #### Noise
 <img src="https://i.imgur.com/l9yj0jt.png" width="25%">
 Noise generates pink and white noise!
-It also has an integreted high pass and low pass filter.
+It also has an integrated high pass and low pass filter.
 Everything is voltage controlled, and there's a bonus volume knob.

 #### Range LFO
 <img src="https://i.imgur.com/wtTzimg.png" width="50%" />
-Range LFO is an LFO which can be explictly mapped to a specific (controllable) range.
+Range LFO is an LFO which can be explicitly mapped to a specific (controllable) range.
 Very handy!

 ### FX